The Danger of Blindly Trusting Compiler Help

 assert_eq!(third_character, Some('💖'));

 Next, what should s[i] return?
-Because indexing returns a reference to underlying data it could be &u8, &[u8], or something else similar.
+Because indexing returns a reference to underlying data it could be &u8, &[u8], or something similar.
 Since we’re only providing one index, &u8 makes the most sense but that might not be what the user expects and can be explicitly achieved with [as_bytes()]:

 // The first byte is 104 - the byte value of `'h'`